kirtanp/starter-academic/content/authors/admin/_index.md

 - Visitors
 ---

-My goal is to build robust, fair, socially beneficial, and theoretically substantiated AI systems.
-Automated systems increasingly interact with our daily life, influence our behavior, and often control critical parts of society such as job applications and credit scores.
-This raises concerns about their interpretability, fairness, and long-term consequences, with various examples of unintentional negative consequences of automated decision making systems having emerged recently.
+Machine learning (ML) is now ubiquitous in society, with applications in critical domains such as health, criminal justice, and credit ratings.
+This raises concerns about their long-term consequences and ethical implications, with various examples of unintentional negative consequences of automated decision making systems having emerged recently.
 My aim is achieve a better understanding of such biases and find ways to mitigate them.